mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 >[!CAUTION]
 >
 >To create, edit and delete the IP warmup plans, you must have the **[!UICONTROL Deliverability Consultant]** permission. <!--Learn more on managing [!DNL Journey Optimizer] users' access rights in [this section](../administration/permissions-overview.md).-->
->
->Work with your deliverability consultant to make sure your IP warmup plan template is correctly set up. <!--TBC-->

 1. Access the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL IP warmup plans]** menu, then click **[!UICONTROL Create IP warmup plan]**.